 Because the FF was (foolishly) designed to be strictly a right-hand drive car, and the mechanical packaging of the AWD system made it impossible to convert to left hand drive, no FF’s were ever (officially) imported to the US.
 Its 30% price premium also dampened its sales substantially.

 Unlike the C-V8, the Interceptor and FF now had steel bodies.
-The Chrysler 383cid V8 remained the engine of choice, most often a three speed Chrysler Torque-Flite automatic, but there were a handful of manual transmission cars made too.
-With the end of the MkI Interceptor Jensen brought body shell production back home to West Bromwich in England.
+The Chrysler 383cid V8 remained the engine of choice, most often with a three speed Chrysler Torque-Flite automatic, but there were a handful of manual transmission cars made too.
+With the end of the MkI Interceptor, Jensen brought body shell production back home to West Bromwich in England.

-The MkII (1969)was brought up to date a bit.
+The MkII (1969) was brought up to date a bit.
 King pins and lever arm shocks were out and radial tires were in.
 Power steering was now standard.
 The interior lost some of its Italian flavor, and the styling was tweaked.
 The 325hp 338cid V8 carried over.
 There were a few SP models built with a 440cid V8 and three carburetor setup more commonly known as the “Six Pack”.

 Back when I was in University, I used to drive two and half hours back home every few weekends along some of the most straight and dulls roads.
-I think there was literally four turns between my place and my mother’s three hundred kilometers away.
+I think there was literally four turns between my place and my mother’s, three hundred kilometers away.
 But there was an interesting little town in between the two which was probably home to less than fifty people but it did have a sad and neglected looking Interceptor MkII.

 This town was not the most direct way but most often I’d invent excuses to go that way and usually stop and gaze at the Jensen.
 From what I remember it had a few different colours of body panels, extremely dusty but complete.
-I often dreamed of selling my Z28 and making an offer it.
-As much of a wide eyed automotive dreamer as I am, I did know that being a student with no garage and no real tools or mechanical knowledge the car would break me.
+I often dreamed of selling my Z28 and making an offer on it.
+As much of a wide eyed automotive dreamer as I am, I did know that being a student with no garage and no real tools or mechanical knowledge, the car would break me.

 I even joined an Interceptor mailing list but never inquired after it.
-After a few years it disappeared but hopefully found a good home.
+After a few years it disappeared, but hopefully found a good home.
 Unfortunately this was pre-digital camera era so I have no photos to share.
 I can share a photo of a Vanden Plas Princess 4 Litre R that sits in a field behind were the Jensen was.

 The Mk III brings us up to our subject CC.
 The 440cid V8 with a four barrel carburetor became standard to maintain performance with dropping output from emissions equipment.
-I talked to the owner of this one briefly, and he said it was the first year of the 440cid, so that would makes it a 1973 model.
+I talked to the owner of this one briefly, and he said it was the first year of the 440cid, so that would make it a 1973 model.

 Naturally enough, he drives it only on nice summer days, as Interceptors are known for guzzling impressive quantities of fuel, thanks in part to tipping the scales at some 4000lbs.
 The thing is, it doesn’t look as big you’d think from photos.
 It is actually over 10cms shorter than say, a Dodge Challenger.

 There was also a little remembered coupe version that used the convertible’s truck lid and a Jaguar XJ6 rear window to create a slightly odd look.
-Only 54 were built as Jensen was slipping into bankruptcy as warranty claims on its Jensen Healey convertible, and low sales of the Jensen GT combined with a sharp increase in fuel prices had overwhelmed the company.
+Only 54 were built as Jensen was slipping into bankruptcy as warranty claims on its Jensen-Healey convertible, and low sales of the Jensen GT, combined with a sharp increase in fuel prices had overwhelmed the company.
 By 1976 production had ceased.

 That is not the end of the story however as a subsidiary was created to service and provide spares for the cars.
 Before long they realized they had everything they needed to resume production.
 Production was restarted on a very limited scale.
 Some were apparently powered by a 360cid small block Chrysler V8.
 The horror!
 Another bankruptcy and the S-V8 project was launched to replace the Interceptor with a modern, Ford V8 powered roadster (below).